Host applications due: May 24, 2021

-- Two letters of recommendation, including one from the student's major professor.
+- Two letters of professional recommendation, including one from the student's major professor.
 If no major professor exists, the faculty member who is most familiar with the applicant academically may be substituted.

 - Copies of all undergraduate and graduate student transcripts.
 Unofficial copies will be accepted.
-Undergraduate and graduate transcripts must be combined into one PDF before loading into the eSeagrant system.

 For electronic files larger than 6 MB, contact firstname.lastname@example.org to make other arrangements.

 For technical issues with submitting your application through eSeaGrant please contact Nick Sadrpour at email@example.com or (858) 246-5269.

 Application deadline: July 26, 2021, 9:00 AM PT

 NOTE: the eSeaGrant proposal portal will close at the date and time stated above, and late applications (even 1 minute late) cannot be accepted.
 It is your responsibility to get materials submitted before the deadline.

 To allow for a broad fellowship applicant pool, applications for the fellowship will be open before all hosts are finalized.
 California Sea Grant recommends that prospective fellowship applicants look at previous years' hosts as a gauge of possible opportunities (https://caseagrant.ucsd.edu/fellowships/types/state-fellowship).